Docker - Containers Simplified

 |

-Packaging the Spring Boot Web App
+8.1 Package the Web App

 This document provides a list of basic Docker CLI commands used in the lecture.